yuyatinnefeld/prometheus/exam/exam-mock.md

 - How can you coordinate the simultaneous sending of multiple alerts with similar label sets in Prometheus?
 - How can Alertmanager temporarily suppress notifications for specific alerts?
 - Which feature of Alertmanager is resonsilbe for sending alert to the right receiver?
+- [TODO:CHECK] What is the purpose of the repeat_interval/conitnue/group_wait/group_inteval attribute in an Alertmanager route configuration?
+- Which 2 attribute(s) of an alerting rule can be used to include extra metadata?
+- What is an exemplar in Prometheus?